Back to blog

 7 pre-resignation signals your team is ignoring

 Most key-person resignations are not a surprise: they announce themselves 3-6 months in advance through behavioral and network signals that annual surveys do not capture.
-At Beetrics we have identified seven recurring patterns that appear in cases of key figures — knowledge keepers, informal leaders, talent the organization would want to retain — who end up resigning.
+At Beetrics we have identified seven recurring patterns that appear in cases of key figures (knowledge holders, informal leaders, talent the organization would want to retain) who end up resigning.
 The useful intervention window sits between month 4 and month 2 before the declared decision.

-This is not a list of generic warning signs.
-These are the seven indicators we cross with organizational network data when a client asks us to identify the people likely to leave in the next six months.
-Each signal is worth little in isolation; combined and applied to critical profiles, they are highly predictive.
+This isn't a list of generic warning signs.
+These are the seven indicators we cross with the organization's real network when a client asks us to identify who's likely to leave in the next six months.
+A single signal says nothing on its own.
+Several at once, in one critical person, do.

 The 7 signals we keep seeing